 See all hotels in Marina Bay

 North of Orchard Road, perched above the Rochor Canal, lies Singapore's slice of Indian culture.
 Walk the length of Little India's main vein, Serangoon Road, where banana-leaf-curry cafés line the jasmine-scented street.
-Further on, see Little India institutions - Mustafa, the old- fashioned India department store and the colourful Hindu temples thick with incense.
+Further on, see Little India institutions - Mustafa, the old- fashioned India department store and the colorful Hindu temples thick with incense.
 Street life is just as vibrant for the Muslim community on nearby Arab Street on the other side of the Rochor Canal where gems and silks lure discerning shoppers.

 See all hotels in Little India